 Welcome to the Big Smoke, kid.

 You’ve made it.
 You’ve waded through the murky forest of application forms, defeated your dragon of an interviewer, and found the hidden treasure.
-Congratulations, you’ve got yourself a grad job in London! 🎉
+Congratulations, you’re officially moving to London! 🎉

 Before you start poppin’ that champagne, there’s just one little thing you need to sort – your accommodation.
 “Simple,” you say to yourself.
 “I’ll just Google it.”
 Ah, my sweet, innocent pal.
 That’s where you’ll be wrong.